-This toolkit was developed with support from the Child, Adolescent and Family Branch (CAFB), Center for Mental Health Services (CMHS), Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services (HHS), which in 2008 initiated the National Workgroup to Address the Needs of Children and Youth Who Are LGBTQI2-S and Their Families.
+This toolkit was developed with support from the Child, Adolescent and Family Branch (CAFB), Center for Mental Health Services (CMHS), Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services (HHS).
+In 2008, the CAFB initiated the National Workgroup to Address the Needs of Children and Youth Who Are LGBTQI2-S and Their Families.
 The workgroup helps to guide CAFB efforts to develop resources that help address the needs of children and youth who are LGBTQI2-S and their families.
 It includes a diverse and knowledgeable group of recognized experts and consumers including youth, family members, clinical and human service providers, program administrators, cultural and linguistic competence experts, technical assistance providers, evaluators and researchers, and CAFB and SAMHSA representatives.

-Jeffrey Poirier, senior researcher and workgroup coordinator, and Mitchell Delaney, research assistant, both of American Institutes for Research (AIR) and the Technical Assistance Partnership for Child and Family Mental Health (TA Partnership) regularly update the contents of this toolkit with new resources as they become available.
+Jeffrey Poirier, senior researcher and workgroup coordinator of American Institutes for Research (AIR), regularly updates the contents of this toolkit with new resources as they become available.
 To recommend resources for this toolkit, or if you have any questions, please see the contact information at the bottom of this page.
 We hope this toolkit helps further the efforts of organizations and communities to provide culturally and linguistically competent services/supports for children and youth who are LGBTQI2-S, their families, and LGBT-headed families.
 We also hope this toolkit is helpful to families and youth themselves so they can advocate for appropriate services and supports in their communities.

 Navigating and Searching This Resource Toolkit